Linux readlink and realpath Command Tutorial for Beginners (with Examples)

 Q1.
 How to resolve path using realpath and readlink?

 Simple, just provide the file or path as input.
-Following example shows both these commands resolving a symbolic link.
+The following example shows both these commands resolving a symbolic link.

 And here's how they work with paths: